girasquid/kodnin.github.io/clojure.md

 permalink: /clojure/
 ---

-[Clojure](http://clojure.org) is a dynamic, compiled and functional programming language.
+[Clojure](http://clojure.org) is a dynamic, functional, programming language.
 As a Lisp dialect with immutable data structures it enables multithreaded designs.
-Clojure appeared as an [open-source project](https://github.com/clojure/clojure) in 2007, initiated by [Rich Hickey](https://twitter.com/richhickey).
+Clojure appeared as an [open-source](https://github.com/clojure/clojure) project in 2007, initiated by [Rich Hickey](https://twitter.com/richhickey).

 {% highlight clojure %}
 (defn fib-step [[a b]]